Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: PHP-error in notifications-processing when a receiver-mail does not belong to a WordPress-user
 * Fixed: Wrong stylings when using custom colors
 = 1.12.1 =
 * Fixed: Ad code containing JavaScript could not be edited